LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 structurally meaningless.

 **Changed:** the entire "control for ad-group count" line of analysis is retracted.
-It was replaced with a **combinatorial null model**: if missingness were purely a function of "more ad groups → higher chance one is unmatched by chance," a simple independent-binomial model should fit the observed missingness rate well.
+It was replaced with a **combinatorial null model** (RQ2b): if missingness were purely a function of "more ad groups → higher chance one is unmatched by chance," a simple independent-binomial model should fit the observed missingness rate well.
 It does not (over-dispersion ratio 73×; goodness-of-fit χ²=16,583, df=6, p<.0001), indicating account-level clustering beyond pure combinatorics — but the cause of that residual clustering remains unidentified.

-`[affects: README §6.5, §11 Limitation 7; replaces an invalid analysis rather than merely correcting one]`
+`[affects: README §6.2.3, §11 Limitation 7; replaces an invalid analysis rather than merely correcting one]`

 ### B4.
 Serving-structure heterogeneity was generalized into proposition P5 on the SSI boundary-condition framework

-**Assumed:** the local-business/keyword-matching structural difference (§6.2) was, at first, treated purely as a data-quality observation relevant only to the H2 robustness appendix.
+**Assumed:** the local-business/keyword-matching structural difference (§6.2.1) was, at first, treated purely as a data-quality observation relevant only to the H2 robustness appendix.

 **Contradicted by:** on reflection, this fact bears directly on the SSI construct's own scope condition — the audit design presupposes an auction-based serving mechanism, which this subgroup structurally lacks.

-**Changed:** added as **P5 (mechanism applicability)** to the SSI boundary-condition framework (README §3.3), explicitly marked as post-hoc — it did not exist prior to Level 2's findings and is a candidate proposition, not an established one.
+**Changed:** added as **P5 (mechanism applicability)** to the SSI boundary-condition framework (README §3.3), explicitly marked as post-hoc — it did not exist prior to RQ2b's findings and is a candidate proposition, not an established one.

 `[affects: README §3.3, §10]`